-The Stanislaus Regional Community Emergency Response Team (CERT) is designed to prepare residents for a disaster event.
+The Stanislaus County Community Emergency Response Team (CERT) is designed to prepare residents for a disaster event.
 This concept was developed and implemented by the Los Angeles City Fire Department (LAFD) in 1985.
 The Whittier Narrows earthquake in 1987 underscored the area-wide threat of a major disaster in California.
 Furthermore, it confirmed the need for training civilians to meet their immediate needs.
 As a result, the LAFD created the Disaster Preparedness Division with the purpose of training citizens and government employees.

 The training program that LAFD initiated makes good sense and furthers the process of citizens understanding their responsibility in preparing for a disaster.
 It also increases their ability to safely help themselves, their family and their neighbors.
 The Federal Emergency Management Agency (FEMA) recognizes the importance of preparing citizens.
 The Emergency Management Institute (EMI) and the National Fire Academy adopted and expanded the CERT materials believing them applicable to all hazards.

-The Stanislaus Regional CERT course will benefit any who participates.
+The Stanislaus County CERT course will benefit any who participates.
 Those citizens will be better prepared to respond to and cope with the aftermath of a disaster.
 Additionally, these civilians can be recruited and trained as neighborhood, business, and government teams that, in essence, will be auxiliary responders.
 Following a major disaster, the first responders who provide fire and medical services may not be able to meet the demand of the services requested.
 Several factors such as number of victims, communication failures, and road closures/blockages will prevent people from accessing emergency services that they have come to expect at a moment's notice through 911.
 The CERT team can assist people to rely on each other for help in order to meet their immediate life saving and life sustaining needs.

 It is also expected that under these kinds of conditions, family members, fellow employees, and neighbors will spontaneously try to help each other.
 This was the case following the Mexico City earthquake where untrained, spontaneous volunteers saved 800 people.
 However, 100 people lost their lives while attempting to save others.
 This is a high price to pay and may be preventable through training.